Dr. Heidi KrausAssociate Provost

 Dr. Heidi Kraus joined the Hope faculty in 2012.
-She is the modern and contemporary art historian and also serves as the Director of the De Pree Gallery.
+She teaches modern and contemporary art history and also serves as the director of the De Pree Gallery.

 honors, grants, awards, & published works

 - “View From the Luxembourg: David and the French Landscape Tradition,” 2015